Blow-ups and normal bundles in connective and nonconnective derived geometries: The development and applications of derived blow-ups

 \subsection{History of derived blow-ups}

 The first appearance of derived blow-ups is in the proof of Weibel's conjecture in \cite{Kerz}, which says that a Noetherian scheme of dimension $d$ has no non-trivial $K$-groups below degree $-d$.
-The authors define the derived blow-up of a classical scheme $X$ in a centre $Z = V(f_1,\dots,f_n)$ as the derived pullback of the classical blow-up of $\A^n$ in $\{0\}$ along the map $X \to \A^n$ induced by $f_1,\dots,f_n$.
-With further applications in $K$-theory and in virtual intersection theory in mind (see, e.g., \cite{KhanVirtualofStacks}, \cite{KhanBlowCDH}, \cite{AnnalaBivariant}), this construction is generalized to blow-ups of derived schemes in quasi-smooth centres in \cite{KhanVirtual}.
-This suggests a generalization to allow arbitrary derived centrers, which is carried out by the second author in \cite{HekkingGraded}, and further developed and generalized to derived algebraic stacks by Khan, Rydh and the second author in \cite{Weil}.
+The authors define the derived blow-up of a classical scheme $X$ in a center $Z = V(f_1,\dots,f_n)$ as the derived pullback of the classical blow-up of $\A^n$ in $\{0\}$ along the map $X \to \A^n$ induced by $f_1,\dots,f_n$.
+With further applications in $K$-theory and in virtual intersection theory in mind (see, e.g., \cite{KhanVirtualofStacks, KhanBlowCDH, AnnalaBivariant}), this construction is generalized to blow-ups of derived schemes in quasi-smooth centers in \cite{KhanVirtual}.
+This suggests a generalization to allow arbitrary derived centers, which is carried out by the second named author in \cite{HekkingGraded}, and further developed and generalized to derived algebraic stacks by Khan, Rydh and the second named author in \cite{Weil}.